Actify

 7 days before event

-Plan 5–8 activity stations based on available space.
-Each station should accommodate one pod at a time and take 10–15 minutes.
-Include a mix: at least one brain challenge (trivia, puzzle), one physical challenge (relay, building task), one creative challenge (drawing, improv), and one social challenge (two truths and a lie, rapid-fire Q&A).
-Create a rotation schedule so pods move through stations without bottlenecks.
+Plan 5–8 stations based on available space.
+Each accommodates one pod and takes 10–15 minutes.
+Mix it up: one brain challenge (trivia, puzzle), one physical challenge (relay, build task), one creative challenge (drawing, rapid-fire Q&A), and one purely social one (two truths and a lie, personality quiz).
+Build a rotation schedule to avoid bottlenecks.

 Always have one 'rest station' with snacks and drinks.
 Large group energy management means giving people natural downtime between high-energy moments.